 1. The ‘real world’ doesn’t have blocks of holidays

-When you graduate and start working you’re going to realise that having massive blocks of holidays throughout the year is a luxury that doesn’t happen in the real world.
-If you’re heading to uni, you’ll be able to stretch out the freedom of preplanned breaks a little bit more, but even then, you’re probably going to have so much work to catch up on that it doesn’t feel like a holiday anyway.
-After that, you’re on that 9-5 grind and you’ll miss the good old days when you could count down until your next schedule holiday.
+When you graduate and start working, you’re going to realise that having massive blocks of holidays throughout the year is a luxury that doesn’t happen in the real world.
+If you’re heading to uni, you’ll be able to stretch out the freedom of preplanned breaks a little bit more, but even then you’re probably going to have so much work to catch up on that it doesn’t feel like a holiday anyway.
+After that, you’re on that 9-5 grind and you’ll miss the good old days when you could count down until your next scheduled holiday.

 2. You’re going to drift from your friends after grad

 When you graduate, you’re going to say goodbye to the people you’ve been spending every day with for the past couple of years.
 There’s going to be no more laughing fits in the middle of Maths, no more group trips to the canteen or hanging out in the same spot every recess and lunch.
 It’s pretty easy to use your holidays as a break from your friends; after all, you usually spend all day every day with them.
 But use this holidays to forget about the fact that in a matter of months you might be saying goodbye and spend time hanging out- go to the movies and on road trips and spend late nights talking about how you promise to stay best mates even after graduation.